Ocawesome101/Ocawesome101/README.md

 ### Hi there hello, it's me, Ocawesome101

-i am a hobbyist programmer (mostly lua - i'm quite proud of [TLE](https://github.com/ocawesome101/tle)).
-[Recrafted](https://ocawesome101.github.io/recrafted) is also pretty cool.
+i am a hobbyist programmer (mostly lua, but some C and others).
+[Recrafted](https://ocawesome101.github.io/recrafted) is pretty cool.

 i wrote a [soft-body physics engine](https://github.com/ocawesome101/pine-jam-2023) in a week for a game jam.  i didn't win but it was fun.